 We also offer a Bachelor's in (BSc) in Applied Physics.

 Applied Physics is all about understanding the fundamental laws of the physical world and finding ways to apply those laws in technical solutions.
-Applied Physicists use scientific principles to create or improve practical devices and systems and to contribute in many other fields.
+Applied Physicists use scientific principles to create or improve practical devices and systems and to contribute to many other fields.
 A great deal of the work done by physicists is not immediately visible.
 But without recent breakthroughs in physics, the mobile phone and the laptop would have been power-guzzling machines that weigh a ton and lab-on-a-chip technology would still be science fiction.

 - Physics of Fluids